 WHAT IS TENEX?

-Tenex percutaneous needle tenotomy is a treatment for chronic tendon pain.
+Tenex ultrasound guided needle tenotomy is a treatment for chronic tendon pain.
 Tenex uses ultrasonic energy to debride and remove abnormal tissue.
 The Tenex system uses a 19-gage needle, which preferentially removes diseased tendon tissue.
 The double lumen needle allows the device to irrigate the degenerative tendon with pressurized fluid, and has a vacuum mechanism to remove the fluid and disease tissue.

 HOW DOES TENEX WORK?

 Resecting the damaged tendon tissue was only previously attainable by performing an open or arthroscopic surgery.
-Using ultrasound guidance Tenex precisely targets and removes damaged degenerative tissue.
+Using ultrasound guidance, Tenex precisely targets and removes damaged degenerative tissue.
 In a basic science study, after removing the pathologic tissue with Tenex new collagen forms and there is normalization of the tendon appearance.

 WHAT ARE THE EXPECTED RESULTS?